Sales in real estate can be an intimidating and scary situation.

 Only a tiny number (13%) of customers think that salespeople understand their needs, and I suspect this is because of scripts.

 I have used scripts in the past or, let’s say, tried them out.

 For some time, as a hobby, I even did a small radio show on a local radio station and used scripts.

 And I know from experience that it’s super challenging to first create a script that sounds conversational and then secondly have it ingrained in a way that you additionally sound natural.

-A two-way communication such as a sales conversation is a different kind of worm.
+Two-way communication, such as a sales conversation, is a different story.

-Because of the many pitfalls of being a top communicator, using a real estate sales script likely decreases your odds for better real estate sales.
+Because of the many pitfalls of being a top communicator, using a real estate sales script likely decreases your odds of better real estate sales.